 The problem emerges when we start to seek more discipline and influence over their behavior.
 If you happen to have a very challenging toddler, this problem evolves sooner in life.

-Yet, as a parenting coach I have worked with many thousands of parents.
-These are good parents, who are work hard to do the right thing.
-I find that most of these parents are well intentioned, concerned and engaged parents.
+Yet, as a parenting coach, I have worked with many thousands of parents.
+These are good parents, who are working hard to do the right thing.
+I find that most of these parents are well-intentioned, concerned, and engaged parents.

-ALREADY, these good parents talk frequently to their toddler about good behavior.
+ALREADY, these good parents talk frequently to their toddlers about good behavior.
 They talk with loving intent.
 They talk with a desire to help their child.
-They talk quite often, and have helpful, supportive comments (most of the time).
+They talk quite often and have helpful, supportive comments (most of the time).

-More toddler struggles equals more talk about the struggles.
+More toddler struggles equal more talk about the struggles.